 Good leadership is also crucial and change must start at the top.
 We have two partners who sponsor our sustainability work and ensure it remains high on our agenda.

 It certainly will.
 As well as meeting the demands from consumers and business customers we’ve already discussed, action on sustainability is increasingly important for talent management and recruitment.
-People want to join organisations with purpose.
-They want their own work and the work of their organisation to make a positive contribution for sustainability and broader social good.
+People want to join organizations with purpose.
+They want their own work and the work of their organization to make a positive contribution for sustainability and broader social good.

 You need to get this right if you want to attract the best talent and ensure your long-term performance.
 This is particularly crucial for professional services industries like ours, which are inherently people focused.